-For more than a century, mMineral oil, a petroleum-based substance, has been utilized in pest control [1].
-Numerous applications exist for mineral oil, most commonly as an insecticide-Although it can kill some lepidopteran larvae [2], its primary target is for the management of small, soft-bodied arthropods like aphids, mites, and scales [3,4,5].
-However, it is less effective Oil frequently results in lower mortality than synthetic pesticides due to lower and slower insect mortality, despite its potential for effectiveness [6,7].
+Mineral oil, a petroleum-based substance, has been utilized as an insecticide in pest control [1].
+Although it can kill some lepidopteran larvae [2], its primary target is small, soft-bodied arthropods like aphids, mites, and scales [3,4,5].
+However, it is less effective than synthetic pesticides due to lower and slower insect mortality [6,7].
 The mode of action of mineral oil has received comparatively less study attention in comparison to other pesticide classes.